meironz/Meiron_model/README.md

 # Offshore Ulva st. reactor model
-Predicts the growth rate and internal nitrate content of Ulva in open sea offshore reactors
+Predicts the growth rate and internal nitrate content of Ulva in open sea offshore reactors by @meironz

 ## How to use it
 1. Run two Jupyter notebooks in this specific order to calibrate key parameters: